GraceWang865/NYU-DataScience-BootCamp-Spring23/README.md

 #### Insights and Patterns:

-Sure!
-Here's a summary of the insights and patterns from the different analyses conducted:

 ##### Exploratory Data Analysis (EDA)

 - Bike rentals steadily increased from January to June, peaked in July, and then gradually decreased through December.